 The student's graduate program of study as approved by the graduate adviser and the Graduate Council must be completed before the degree can be granted.
-An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation.
+An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
 GRADUATE CREDENTIALS GENERAL SECONDARY CREDENTIAL The general secondary credential authorizes its holder to teach any subject in grades 7 through 14.
 It requires a satisfactory major and minor in subjects commonly taught in high school, and specific requirements in professional education.
 It requires a full year of graduate work.
 Students interested in this credential are referred to the Coordinator of Secondary Education for additional information.

 ADMISSION REQUIREMENTS The requirements for admission to the credential program are in addition to the requirements for admission to the college.
-Students are admitted to teacher education for the general secondary credential on the basis of the following requirements: 1.
-A satisfactory score on the college aptitude test taken at the college.
-2. Satisfactory scores in tests of English proficiency and mathematics competency.
-3. Basic subject area background as evidenced by satisfactory scores on the general culture test given at the college.
+Students are admitted to teacher education for the general secondary credential on the basis of the following requirements: A satisfactory score on the college aptitude test taken at the college.
+Satisfactory scores in tests of English proficiency and mathematics competency.
+Basic subject area background as evidenced by satisfactory scores on the general culture test given at the college.
 4. Satisfactory quality of speech and voice control.
 5. Adequate health status as evidenced by a health examination given for teaching credential candidates.
-6. Interviews with representatives of the Teacher Education Admissions Committee, and with a faculty representative of the department in which the student is a major.
-7. A minmum grade point average of 2.5 in all college work, and 2.75 in the major teaching subject.
+6. Interviews with representatives of the Teacher Education Admissions Committee, and with a faculty representative of the department in which the student is 7.
+A minmum grade point average of 2.5 in all college work, and 2.75 in the major teaching subject.

 8. An official evaluation and program approved by the authorized departmental representative in the student's major field, and by a representative in secondary education.
 COURSE REQUIREMENTS For the general secondary credential, students must satisfy course requirements in a major subject field, in a minor subject field, in general education, and in professional education courses.
 In addition, a two-unit course in Health Education for Teachers (Health Education 151) is required.
 Complete requirements are outlined in the general college catalog.
-The Major Field Majors for the credential are offered in the following subjects: art, business education, English, French, German, health education, homemaking education, industrial arts, language arts, life science and general science, mathematics, music physical education, physical science and general science, psychology (requiring two minors), romance languages, social science, Spanish, and speech arts.
-Majors for the credential usually require as much as 40 semester units, depending upon subject fields, including both undergraduate and graduate (200-numbered) courses.
+The Major Field Majors for the credential are offered in the following subjects: art, biology and general science, business education, English, French, German, health education, homemaking education, industrial arts, language arts, mathematics, music, physical education, physical science and general science, psychology (requiring two minors), romance languages, social science, Spanish, and speech arts.
+Majors for the credential require from 39 to 60 semester units, depending upon subject fields, including both undergraduate and graduate (200-numbered) courses.
 In most cases, approximately four to six 200-numbered units are required as part of the major.